jerosidDev/MainIntranetApp/README.md

 # Objective
 It is to demonstrate my practical knowledge of the technologies I use on a daily basis.
 The repositories will contain some of the code contained in the different projects I work on.
 I would appreciate feedbacks from experienced developers regarding the code, the architecture or different design patterns.
-When I started the solution, I was on a "make the solution works" mode focused on achieving successful proofs of concept.
-I am now on an "increase the solution's quality and maintainability" mode.